Doppler Kubernetes Operator

 🚧

-This command will generate a Personal Token, which has the same access permissions as your user.
+This command will generate a CLI Token, which has the same access permissions as your user.
 If you're on the Developer plan or just doing a quick test to see how this works, that should be fine.
 However, if you're on the Team plan or higher and this is for an actual deployment, we recommend using a Service Account token instead.
+The Kubernetes Operator doesn't require any Workplace level permissions and only requires the View Secrets project permission on configs it interacts with.

 kubectl create secret generic doppler-token-secret \